ruricolist/spinneret/README.txt

   by *HTML-CHARSET*.

 - Keyword-value pairs following a tag are interpreted as attributes.
   HTML syntax may not be used in attribute values.
+Attributes with nil values are omitted.
 Boolean attributes with non-nil values are minimized.

 - Forms after the attributes are treated as arguments.
 Each non-nil (primary) value returned by an argument to a tag is written out